-Chicago—ALA Publishing eLearning Solutions announces a new iteration of our popular eCourse, Introduction to Metadata and Linked Data.
-Dr. Oksana L. Zavalina will serve as the instructor for a 6-week facilitated eCourse starting on August 14, 2017.
+Chicago—ALA Publishing eLearning Solutions announces a new facilitated eCourse/e-book bundle, Learner-Centered Pedagogy for Library Instruction.
+Dani Brecher Cook and Kevin Michael Klipfel will serve as the instructors for a 6-week facilitated eCourse starting on Monday, November 13, 2017.

 Estimated Hours of Learning: 36

 The American Library Association Publishing Committee provides a grant of up to $5,000 for the preparation of print or electronic reading lists, indexes or other guides to library resources that promote reading or the use of library resources at any type of library.

 CHICAGO — Barbara Allan’s new book “The No-nonsense Guide to Project Management,” published by Facet Publishing and available through the ALA Store, will enable library and information professionals to lead or take part in a wide range of projects, from large-scale multi-organization complex projects through to relatively simple local ones.

 CHICAGO — In an environment where increasing amounts of information (and fake news) flood the internet on websites and social media, the information professional’s job is getting harder.
 It is important that they are skilled at finding and using the appropriate information and assisting users in working out what information they need and the best way of getting it.

 CHICAGO — A recent survey reports that a student’s average costs of textbooks for a year at a public four-year university is nearly $1,300.
 Equally worrisome is another study’s finding that two-thirds of students will skip using a textbook because of the cost.
 By offering and spotlighting affordable course materials, academic libraries can prove their value while helping to create a more equitable learning experience for students.